FuelLabs/sway/docs/src/forc_client.md

 ## Other useful commands of `forc-wallet`

-1. You can see a list of your already created accounts by running `forc wallet list`.
+1. You can see a list of existing accounts by running `forc wallet list`.

 2. If you want to retrieve the address for an account by its index you can use `forc wallet account <account_index>`.